wmalquitar23/radar-qrcode-flutter/privacy_and_security.md

 necessary to protect, defend, and/or enforce the Developer's rights, property, or the personal safety of its employees and other individuals.

 The Developer may allow access to the user's personal data to third parties, particularly: (a) to its staff, when necessary to fulfill their functions, (b) to lawyer-users that intend to offer legal assistance, and (c) to government authorities, regulatory agencies, and law enforcement officials, if required for the purposes specified above, or if mandated by law, or if required for the legal protection of our legitimate interests in compliance with applicable laws.
-The Developer may allow the Department of Health and other government agencies access to the data for the purpose of assisting in the COVID-19 pandemic initiatives of the government.
+The Developer may allow the Department of Health and other government agencies access to the data for the purpose of assisting in the current pandemic initiatives of the government.
 The Developer remains responsible over the personal data disclosed to such third parties.
 As such, the Developer ensures that such third parties are contractually obligated to comply with the requirements of the Data Privacy Act and its IRR, and shall process your data strictly in accordance with the purposes enumerated above.